NewbRangerTom/NewbRangerTom/README.md

 Here is something about me:

 - 🔭 I’m currently working on ...
 Adding a button function to the ESP8266 Weather Station for selectable location ID's.
+- 🔭 I created a Towing Payload Calculator inspired by Ian @ Big Rock Media.
+Ian created his calculator in Excel.
 - 🌱 I’m currently learning ...
 I'm working towards finishing my AAS in Computer Information Technology.
       I'll decide if I'm going to continue with the BA when I get to my final semester.
 - 👯 I’m looking to collaborate on ...
 If you have any idea's on how to streamline my button sketch feel free to let me know.
       The tidier the better for using with the Weather Station sketch.
+- 😄 Pronouns: ...
+He/Him/Lord/SSG
+- ⚡ Fun fact: ...
+I was a Multi-Channel Communications Specialist in the Army.
+- ⚡ Fun fact: ...
+I am a Scottish Lord by Proclamation.
+I am also a decendent of Robert De Bruce, King of Scotland.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
-He/Him/SSG
-- ⚡ Fun fact: ...
-I was a Multi-Channel Communications Specialist in the Army.